scpfabyssal/scpfabyssal.github.io/docs/contact/contact.md

 ---

 # Contact
 Have a concern, question or issue?
 The Administrator's Executive Assistants are here to help!
-Feel free to get in contact by emailing us at **support@scpf.team**.
+Feel free to get in contact by emailing us at **abyssalsecurestorage@gmail.com**.
 We typically reply within 24-72 hours.